LearnCIOT/LearnCIOT.github.io/content/ch4/ch4.1/index.en.md

 ### Meteorological Data

+For our weather data analysis, we will follow a similar process to what we did with the air quality and water level data:

-We download the data archive of "Central Weather Bureau - Automatic Weather Station" from the historical database of the Civil IoT Taiwan Data Service Platform and store in the `Weather` folder.
+Download the Data Archive: We'll start by downloading the "Central Weather Bureau - Automatic Weather Station" data from the historical database of the Civil IoT Taiwan Data Service Platform.
+This dataset provides comprehensive historical weather data.

+Store the Data: After downloading, we'll save this data in a folder named Weather.
+Organizing data into specific folders helps keep our workspace tidy and makes it easier to locate the data we need for our analysis.

-At the same time, since the downloaded data is in the format of a zip compressed file, we need to decompress it to generate a number of compressed daily file, and then decompress the compressed daily file and store it in the `CSV_Weather` folder.
+Decompress the Data: The downloaded data will be in a zip compressed file format.
+Our first task is to decompress this file, which will reveal a number of daily files.
+These daily files will also be in a compressed format.

+Decompress Daily Files: Next, we'll decompress each of these daily files.
+This step is essential as it makes the data accessible and ready for analysis.

+Store Decompressed Data: Finally, we'll store the decompressed daily files in a separate folder, named CSV_Weather.
+This folder will now contain all the daily weather data in a format that's ready for processing and analysis.

+By completing these steps, we ensure that our weather data is well-organized and prepared for detailed analysis.
+This process is crucial in data science for maintaining an efficient workflow and ensuring that the data is in a usable state for any analytical tasks that follow.

 ```python
 !mkdir Weather CSV_Weather